fl1d/w0ex.github.io/_pages/merit_en.md

 * **Courses related to the creation of a super smart society**

-  To cultivate professional skills and a holistic view, courses are developed in cooperation with the Super Smart Society Promotion Consortium’s participating organizations (national research institutes, private companies, municipalities, etc.).
+  We develop courses in cooperation with the Super Smart Society Promotion Consortium’s participating organizations (national research institutes, private companies, municipalities, etc.).
 Students learn about current real-world issues & advanced technologies.
-All students must earn credits in this area.

 * **Cyber/physical off-campus project**

-  Students complete an internship at a participating organization of the Super Smart Society Promotion Consortium.
-The intent is to cultivate skills necessary to lead a super smart society through a hands-on off-campus project in a different field from their specialty.
+  We provide opportunities to participate in internships at participating organizations of the Super Smart Society Promotion Consortium.
+  Students learn skills necessary to lead a super smart society through a hands-on off-campus project in a variety of fields beyond their specialty.

 ### 3. Financial support that allows students to concentrate on their education and research.